Wuvist/lcpc/lcpc.typ

 $ L C P = (sum "Expenditure")/(sum "Income") $

 Indicators like CPI and EIU's WCOL are essentially a weighted sum of living cost.
 In order to capture living cost pressure faced by consumer, it not enough to just consider living cost metrics.
 Living cost must be used to against values like income to represent pressure faced.
-LCP is just the ratio of nominal sum of a household total expenditure over its all source income over a period, for example, monthly.
+LCP is just the ratio of nominal sum of a household total expenditure over its all source income over a period.

-LCP doesn't impose any weight over different category of expenditure or income.
-But, instead of calculating the "average/representative" LCP of a society, LCP should be calculated for different segment of a society, segmentation could be done via income level, type of housing etc. The idea is to have multiple segment LCP and form a curve, thus reflect pressure distributions within a society.

 = Singapore's Result

-LCPC for Singapore segmented by income level and by type of dwelling for three different period: 2007/2008, 2012/2013 and 2017/2018.
+A quick glance of LCPC for Singapore segmented by income quintile and by type of dwelling for three different period: 2007/08, 2012/13 and 2017/18 are:
+#figure(
+  image("data/LCPC_income.png"),
+  caption:"SG LCPC by income"
+) <sg_lcpc_by_income>

+#figure(
+  image("data/LCPC_dwelling.png"),
+  caption: "SG LCPC by type of dwelling"
+) <sg_lcpc_by_dwelling>

+The expenditure and income mentioned above are referring to the average household monthly expenditure of all form and average monthly income from all source.

+There are tow main benefit of such approach.

+1. No weighted conversion is needed, just using nominal dollar values numbers and sum could be easily calculated.
+If we want to evaluate impacts of certain price change, like fresh food price shock.
+We will need to look into composition of the "Overall expenditure".
+By taking simple sum, we just need to calculated the nominal dollar changes.
+No weighted conversion is needed, and it reflects the actual situation faced by household: Individual household income/expenditure accounting also use nominal values without any conversion.
+2. Denoted In local currency, robust to currency fluctuations.
+Thus, avoid the issue of WCOL survey pointed out by Singapore government.

+== Data from Household Expenditure Survey

-The income and expenditure data used in above LCPC are from Household Expenditure Survey(HES) conducted by the Singapore Department of Statistics@hes.
-HES is conducted every 5 years since 2007/2008.
-Currently 3 survey's data are available: 07/08, 12/13 and 17/18.
-The latest survey data for year 23/24 will only be available in mid 2024.
+The expenditure and income data used for constructing above LCPC are from Household Expenditure Survey(HES) conducted by the Singapore Department of Statistics@hes.
+HES is conducted every 5 years since 2007/08.
+Currently 3 survey's data are available: 2007/08, 2012/13 and 2017/18. #footnote[The latest survey data for year 2023/24 should be released in mid 2024.
+This paper will update with the new data once available.]

 Each HES surveyed about 13,000 dwelling units in Singapore, and reported household income and expenditure data.

-By income quintile:
+Household expenditure and income data segmented by income quintile:
 #figure(
   tablex(
     columns: 7,